EternityForest/SG1/SG1Protocol.md

 This always reserves some bandwidth at the bottom of the band for lower bandwidth applications.

-Channels above 1000 are actually hop patterns.
+Channels above 1000 are actually hop patterns. for FHSS.

 ## FHSS